sagamusix/JDTools/readme.md

 ## v0.11 (2022-08-03)

 - Conversion to JD-08 format is more difficult than anticipated.
 As a result, the conversion process was changed so that the provided output file must be an **already existing** JD08Backup.svd file obtained from your JD-08.
 The file is then overwritten, but its contents are replaced with the new patch data.
-- Recognize JD-08 effect group A pan feature and warn about it during conversion
+- Recognize JD-08 effect group A pan feature and warn about it during conversion.
 - When converting a bank to BIN / SVZ / SVD, but the target format required smaller banks than the input file provided, only the first bank was written.

 ## v0.10 (2022-08-02)